3 Reasons to Skip Insurance When Buying Your Prescriptions

 The study defined an overpayment as any patient copayment that exceeded the average reimbursement paid by the insurer by more than $2.
 Among those claims, patients paid an average of $7.69 more than the reimbursement would have covered.

 Here are three key reasons why you might want to ditch insurance at the pharmacy counter.
+Plus, tips for how to pay for prescriptions without insurance.

 1. You may never reach your deductible